- What We Do

 - Working in Crises and Conflict

-THE PROBLEM: Three out of four people in Sub-Saharan Africa lack access to electricity.
-The problem is especially acute in rural areas, where electrification rates are often lower than 5%.
-In Tanzania, more than 80% of the country’s 43 million people are off the power grid.
-Those without grid access spend an annual $790 million on imported kerosene for lighting, AA batteries for basic electricity needs, and expensive, often distant charging business to power their cell-phones.
+Three out of four people in Sub-Saharan Africa lack access to electricity, and more than 80 percent of Tanzania’s 43 million people are off the power grid.
+Those without grid access spend an annual $790 million on imported kerosene for lighting, AA batteries for basic electricity needs, and charging services for their cell phones.